clfryer/MM-SNe/README.md

 ## Active Community Engagement
 Add your contribution to the living document for Multi-Messenger Diagnostics of the Engine behind Core-Collapse Supernovae!
 Join us in improving and evolving this document through *active community engagement*.
-Your contributions keep the information accurate and relevant, reflecting the evolving needs of our community.
+Your contributions keep the information accurate and relevant, reflecting the evolving needs and understanding of our community.
 Together, we'll create a valuable resource that benefits us all.

 To submit a reccomendation about
   - Add a new diagnostic to study SNe engines